vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

     # Start Flask app
     app.run(host="127.0.0.1", port=5000, debug=False, threaded=True)

-9- Place your app.py file and your static folder in  Example-Project-Folder
+9- Place your app.py file and your static folder (if you have one) in  Example-Project-Folder

 10- The full list of files and folders in  Example-Project-Folder should be: app.py